lampnout/python/ip-gen/readme.md

 # ip-gen.py

-This (very) simple script produces random ip
+This (very) simple script produces random ip addresses

-User can define the number of ips to produce, a range of ips and an output file to store these ips
+User can define the number of ip addresses to produce, a range of addresses and an output file to store them

-Feel free to share, comment and/or suggest
+Feel free to share, comment and/or make suggestions